 What are our rates?

 Rates at our practice vary by the counselor and their experience and training level.
 Hourly rates for our therapists are as follows:

-Does CCH offer in person and/ or virtual sessions?
+in-person and/ or virtual sessions?

 The Center for Creativity and Healing offers in person, virtual and phone sessions.